The Ph.D. Degree

 |First Semester||Second Semester||Third Semester||Fourth Semester|

 If properly handled, Ph.
-D students do not pay tuitions, instead it is either waived, or paid by a research grant.
+D students do not pay tuition, which is covered by a tutition scholarship.
 However, serious problems can arise for those who fail to follow instructions, respond to notices, or submit forms on time.
 Sometimes such failures result in large, irretrievable financial losses.
 To make sure that your Ph.D. tuition will be covered there are two important requiements you should pay attention to.

 The first requirement is based on the campus requirement that all those eligible to become residents of the State of New York do so.
 The two main conditions for residency are one year of stay in NY state and an appropriate "visa" status (either US citizen, or permanent resident).
 Please carefully read the instructions on the bursars website and make sure you follow them.